 Medas dhatu refers to the fatty tissues of the body.
 While the term can literally be translated to mean fat, conceptually it means the concentrated waters of the body.
-In the physical body, in addition to body fat the medas dhatu relates to sebum (skin oil) and the greater and lesser omentums which are its updhatu.
+In the physical body, in addition to body fat the medas dhatu relates to sebum (skin oil) and the greater and lesser omentums, which are its upadhatu.
 These tissues are the primary storage sites for excess body fat in the abdomen.
 Medas dhatu is formed as posaka mamsa dhatu flows into the medo dhara kala and is digested by the medagni.
-The waste products produced by the formation of medas dhatu are the skin secretions of sweat and sebum (oil).
+The waste products produced by the formation of medas dhatu are the skin secretions of sweat and sebum.

 Medas dhatu is built primarily from the water element and secondarily from earth.
 The presence of water reveals the nourishing nature of fatty tissue.
 The presence of earth reveals its role in stabilizing the functions of the body and mind.
 Medas dhatu has a counterproductive relationship with the remaining elements.
-As it fills the empty space of ether it reduces inspiration.
+As it fills the empty space of ether, it reduces inspiration.
 In excess, this results in a closed mind.
-It also acts as an obstacle to air slowing down the movements of the body.
+It also acts as an obstacle to air, slowing down the movements of the body.
 In excess, it creates lethargy.
-And it suppresses fire reducing metabolic activity.
+It also suppresses fire, reducing metabolic activity.
 In excess, digestion becomes sluggish and all dhatus begin to increase.
-However, for these same reasons it is protective against conditions of excess ether, air and fire.
+However, for these same reasons, it is protective against conditions of excess ether, air and fire.

 In order to produce healthy medas dhatu, adequate earth and water must be consumed through the diet.
 Consumption alone does not guarantee that healthy medas will be formed.
 The two elements must be properly digested so that their qualities can be used to build body fat.
 Thus, jatharagni (main digestive fire) must be healthy.
 If it is not healthy, rather than forming healthy medas dhatu, these same foods will produce ama and toxify the body and mind.